 - 1. Complete the Graduate Application for Admission. - 2.
 Have an earned baccalaureate or graduate degree, with a 3.0 GPA in the last 60 hours on a 4.0 scale, from a college or university accredited by the appropriate regional accrediting agency. - 3.
 Submit official transcripts from all colleges or universities attended via postal mail (an official transcript bears the institution's seal and an official signature). - 4.
-Provide official scores for Graduate Record Examination (GRE) completed within the last five years.
-Note that a minimum score is not required.
-Scores must be on file before applying for candidacy.
-Applicants who already hold a master's degree from an accredited college or university may provide official transcripts for their graduate degree in lieu of providing GRE scores. - 5.
-Submit three (3) completed Recommendation Evaluation Forms. - 6.
+Submit three (3) completed Recommendation Evaluation Forms. - 5.
 Submit an essay stating goals for graduate study.